motech99/T2A2-API-Webserver/README.md

 `__tablename__` specifies the table name in the database. `Columns id`, `name`, `type`, `ability`, `date_caught`, and `trainer_id` are mapped to corresponding columns in the `Pokemons` table.
 Relationships (foreign keys) are managed using ForeignKey and relationship.

-### Data Validation and Serialization
+### Data Validation and Serialisation

-ORM systems often integrate with libraries such as Marshmallow to handle data validation and serialization, ensuring that data conforms to specified formats before being inserted into the database and when being retrieved.
+ORM systems often integrate with libraries such as Marshmallow to handle data validation and serialisation, ensuring that data conforms to specified formats before being inserted into the database and when being retrieved.

 ```python
 class PokemonSchema(ma.Schema):